 Unequal Division of Community Property in an Arizona Divorce

-It is important to understand apportionment of assets ordered be a judge in an unequal division of community property in Arizona.
+It is important to understand the apportionment of assets ordered be a judge in an unequal division of community property in Arizona.
 The Court of Appeals of Arizona granted review of Anthony Toth, Petitioner-Appellee, v.
 Gloria Snyder Toth, Respondent-Appellant to consider whether an equitable distribution of marital assets would require that each party, in this case, receive an equal distribution.

 It was concluded that this case does not require an equal distribution of assets to provide the parties with an equitable distribution of community assets.
 The court also holds that joint tenancy property should be treated similarly to community property under Arizona law (A.R.S. § 25-318(A).

 One year after meeting at a senior citizens dance in Mesa, Arizona in 1992, Anthony Toth and Gloria Snyder Toth were married (Anthony, age 87 and Gloria, age 66).
 The day after the wedding, Anthony withdrew $140,000 from his own sole and separate funds in order to purchase a home and placed it in joint tenancy with his new wife with right of survivorship.

 Less than a month later, on January 10, 1994, Anthony filed for an annulment.
 The final decree of dissolution was entered September 19, 1995, with the house being the only marital property that needed to be divided.
 The court awarded $15,000 to Gloria Snyder Toth with the remainder being awarded to Anthony Toth.

 In response to the court’s decision, Gloria appealed.
-The Court of Appeals of Arizona reviewed the case and decided Arizona law pertaining to this issue requires that joint property requires a substantially equal division unless provided with a sound reason to the prevent such distribution.
+The Court of Appeals of Arizona reviewed the case and decided Arizona law pertaining to this issue requires that joint property requires a substantially equal division unless provided with a sound reason to prevent such distribution.